Kaf1018Zhang/Power_Outages_Analysis/README.md

 ## Overview

-This is the DSC project for DSC80.
-The project is investigating a dataset about significant power outages in US.
+The project investigates a dataset about significant power outages in US.
+The codes are hidden but you can access the report website.

 ## Introduction